Doggie Daycare Requirements

 - Distemper/Parvo (within your veterinarian’s stated acceptance of one to three years).
 Titers are valid for 12 months

-- Negative Fecal Test result in ALL categories (within your veterinarian’s stated acceptance of six to twelve months)
+- Negative Fecal Test result in ALL categories (within the last six months).

 - Proof of spay/neuter status (6 months or above)